vlazzarini/vanilla/10.Tonnetz/README.md

 Tonnetz
 ===

-This tutorial builds on the two previous examples to show an example of MIDI input and interactive graphics.
+This tutorial builds on the two previous examples to demonstrate MIDI input with interactive graphics.
 The idea is to construct a 24 by 24 Tonnetz in a p5.js Canvas object, which can be used to play sounds.
 This time, we will use MIDI to control Csound, which will also allow us to plug in a MIDI device and use that to make sound.